maazullah96/Grace-Technology-Task/README.md

 #### For Few Days Only

-To facilitate testing of the code API, a temporary URL has been provided: https://0b18-35-239-173-124.ngrok-free.app/ This URL grants access to the code API for a limited duration.
+Its running on Google vertex AI To facilitate testing of the code API, a temporary URL has been provided: https://0b18-35-239-173-124.ngrok-free.app/ This URL grants access to the code API for a limited duration.
 You can utilize this resource to test and evaluate the functionality and performance of the code API.
 Please note that the URL is subject to change or expire in the future.

 #### Readme.md